Recommended reading: Cicerone Isle of Wight walks.

 And so our week’s adventure came to an end.
 It was an easy stroll from our camp spot to the ferry terminal (dodging red squirrels as we went) and we caught the 9am crossing to Portsmouth.
 As a last treat, we spent the day at the Historic Dockyard in Portsmouth, which was brilliant.
 We highly recommend Victory News (Cafe Oasis) at The Hard in Portsmouth, where we could store our luggage and get a great cup of tea.

-This was a fabulous week, helped by amazing weather of course.
+It was a fabulous week, helped by amazing weather of course.
 Wild camping was easier than we expected and we will definitely return.
 The Isle of Wight coast path would make a good first long-distance walk with children.